 Calipari is getting after his four freshmen in a way they've never seen.
 Mays understands that all Coach Cal is trying to do, no matter how loudly he goes about it, is make his players better, both individually and as a team.
 He's passing that understanding on to the youngsters.

 For all the times Mays is there to help pick his teammates up, he isn't afraid to get after them when the situation warrants.
 On one occasion on Monday night, Mays created a loose ball and Alex Poythress failed to hit the ground in pursuit as he should have.
 Mays told him about it.

 "He knows it wasn't anything personal because he's like my little brother, so whatever I say to him it's not taken like I'm taking a shot at him," Mays said.
 "I expect him, if I don't dive on the ball, to get on me the same way."

 Unlike his bigger and more athletic teammates, Mays isn't going to be getting any above-the-rim blocked shots, but he's just as important to UK's defensive efforts.
-Noel, Cauley-Stein, Poythress and even Archie Goodwin provide the basketball protection that allows the Cats to play aggressive defense and close hard on any and all shooters, but the communication that Mays provides is what makes it work.
+Noel, Cauley-Stein, Poythress and even Archie Goodwin provide the basket protection that allows the Cats to play aggressive defense and close hard on any and all shooters, but the communication that Mays provides is what makes it work.

 After UK allowed 18 points and all three of Transy's 3-pointers in the game's first 13:49 and looked discombobulated and disorganized at times, the Cats' defense bowed up.
 The Pioneers wouldn't score another point before halftime and managed just 10 in the final 20 minutes.